Deformations of Lagrangian subvarieties of holomorphic symplectic manifolds: Notations and conventions

 \subsection{Acknowledgements}

-This work is part of the author's thesis.
+The large part of this work is the author's thesis.
 It is a pleasure to thank my advisor Manfred Lehn for his constant support, for suggesting many interesting problems and for thoroughly asking questions.
-Furthermore, I would like to thank Duco van Straten for some extremely helpful remarks, Yasunari Nagai and Keiji Oguiso for explaining Lagrangian fibrations, Klaus Hulek for helpful discussions on abelian fibrations, Jean-Pierre Demailly, Daniel Greb, Sam Grushevsky, Dmitry Kaledin, Thomas Peternell, S\"onke Rollenske, Justin Sawon, Gerard van der Geer and Kang Zuo for valuable discussions.
-While working on this project, I benefited from the support of the DFG through the SFB/TR 45 ``Periods, moduli spaces and arithmetic of algebraic varieties'', the CNRS and the Institut Fourier.
+Furthermore, I would like to thank Duco van Straten for some extremely helpful remarks, Yasunari Nagai and Keiji Oguiso for explaining Lagrangian fibrations, Klaus Hulek for helpful discussions on abelian fibrations, Jean-Pierre Demailly, Daniel Greb, Sam Grushevsky, Dmitry Kaledin, Thomas Peternell, S\"onke Rollenske, Justin Sawon, Gerard van der Geer, Claire Voisin and Kang Zuo for valuable discussions.
+I am also grateful to Justin Sawon for sending me his preprint \cite{Sa15}.